 - Using apple cider vinegar to treat ear infections

 - Using apple cider vinegar to treat UTIs

 - Alternatives to apple cider vinegar for dogs

 The Science Behind Apple Cider Vinegar For Dogs

 We’ve been finding new uses for vinegar since at least 400 BC, but not many uses for apple cider vinegar have been backed up by science.

 However, in humans, we know that apple cider vinegar can improve insulin sensitivity after a meal.
 This study from Arizona State University is just one in recent years exploring the parameters of how apple cider vinegar could help people with diabetes.

 There’s also a small amount of evidence that consuming apple cider vinegar with meals makes us feel fuller for longer, which could help people lose weight.

 And moving outside humans, researchers in Japan have found that acetic acid reduces blood pressure in rats.

+However, remedies that work well for humans don’t necessarily translate to dogs.
 There are many reasons why this could be.